winzlebee/beebit-iot/README.md

 ```

 ### Raspberry Pi
-Support for *raspbian* or any armhf debian distribution is provided by a unified install script.
+Support for *raspbian*, specifically *raspbian stretch* is provided by a unified install script.
+The requirement of one version of the distribution is due to our use of source-controlled pre-compiled OpenCV binaries.
+This limitation would subside if compilation time on the raspberry pi of OpenCV was feasable.

 **NOTE:** This process installs all the dependencies and sets up the tracker to run on boot of the device.
 It will use a lot of CPU.
 The beebit service can be disabled with `systemctl stop beebit`